MSLNZ/msl-io/docs/readers.rst

            """Name your class to be whatever you want, i.e., change AnExampleReader"""

            @staticmethod
-           def can_read(url, **kwargs):
+           def can_read(file, **kwargs):
                """This method answers the following question:

-               Given a URL (which is a Python string that is the location of a file) can your Reader read this file?
+               Given a path-like object (a Python string, bytes or os.PathLike object) that represents the location of a file or a file-like object (a Python stream that has a read() and write() method) can your Reader read this file?

                You must perform all the necessary checks that *uniquely* answers this question.
 For example, checking that the file extension is ".csv" is